manoharc07/code-judgesystem/README.md

 # Title Coming Soon

-Judgesytem for Coding Challenges
+Judgesystem for Coding Challenges.

 ## Getting Started

 Download the Zip file and unzip to server directory.

-### Prerequisites
+## Prerequisites

-Tested on windows.
-Apache,MySql Server,PHP installed.
+Should have PHP,MySQL server installed with latest browser.

-### Installing
+## Installing

 1. Configure the username,password of SQL server in following files.
 	- includes/dbConnector.php
 	- judger/judge.py